chidiwilliams/chidiwilliams.com/content/post/2021-year-in-review.md

 I also tried out a few experiments with the blog's format within the year.
 The tech stack (Hugo static site running on Netlify) is still the same, but I made minor design changes.
 I also started sending out [a newsletter focused on the blog](https://buttondown.email/chidiwilliams).
 I've sent out five emails so far, and the newsletter currently has about 80 subscribers.
 I like the medium as a way to directly reach readers who want to keep up with the blog.

-I (casually) also started a [Substack newsletter](https://chidi.ws/) a few months ago.
+I also (casually) started a [Substack newsletter](https://chidi.ws/) a few months ago.
 I'd initially wanted it as a place to write about topics unrelated to programming.
 But after publishing one article, a [book review](https://chidi.ws/p/recent-reads-the-outsider-and-before), I don't think I'll be writing there anymore.
 Managing two different newsletters feels like more work than necessary at the moment.
-Plus, I still prefer hosting and controlling my own work for myself.
+And I still prefer hosting and controlling my own work myself.

 ## Projects

 I didn't get to work on as many new hobby projects as I would have liked this past year.
-But I enjoyed building the interactive programs I use to illustrate blog posts, like [chidiwilliams/conway-game-of-life](https://github.com/chidiwilliams/conway-game-of-life) (for the post on Conway's Game of Life) and [chidiwilliams/dsaw](https://github.com/chidiwilliams/dsaw) (for the data structures and algorithms series).
-I also open-sourced all my [Advent of Code solutions](https://github.com/chidiwilliams/advent-of-code).
+But I enjoyed building the interactive programs I use to illustrate blog posts, like the programs for [Conway's Game of Life](https://github.com/chidiwilliams/conway-game-of-life) and the [data structures and algorithms series](https://github.com/chidiwilliams/dsaw).
+I also open-sourced all my [Advent of Code solutions](https://github.com/chidiwilliams/advent-of-code/tree/master/2021).

 ## Reading